Online R.N. to B.S.N. Program

 How to Apply

 - Easy, one-step application!
-Complete your application to GVSU and KCON simultaneously: Apply to Grand Valley State University.
+Complete your application to GVSU and KCON simultaneously

-- We will contact you for an appointment with the RN/BSN Academic Advisor to discuss your individualized progression plan and to help you register for classes.
+- We will contact you for an appointment with an academic advisor to discuss your progression plan and to assist you with registering for classes.

 RN to BSN Courses